olvaffe/olv-notes/hw/soc-rockchip.md

   - the datasheet says
     - Support total 18 PLLs to generate all clocks
     - One oscillator with 24MHz clock input
-    - Support clock gating control for individual components
-    - Support global soft-reset control for whole chip, also individual soft-reset for each component
   - `cru: clock-controller@fd7c0000`
   - `rk3588_clk_init` inits the clock controller
     - there are 3 `rockchip_cpuclk_reg_data` (3 cpu clusters?)